 - Sheep in the Big City: Farmer John.
 John is his last name, by the way.
 His first name is Far, and his middle name is Mer.

-- In The Simpsons the rich Texan character's full name is Richard Texan.
+- The rich Texan character's full name is Richard Texan.
 But you can call him "Rich".

 - "Who Shot Mr. Burns?"
-Part 2 implies that Groundskeeper Willie's first name really is Groundskeeper, as at one point Lisa refers to him as "grounds-tender Groundskeeper Willie", though a more recent episode revealed that his full name is William MacDougal.
+Part 2 implies that Groundskeeper Willie's first name really is Groundskeeper, as at one point Lisa refers to him as "grounds-tender Groundskeeper Willie".
+A later episode revealed that his full name is William MacDougal.